 Not only that, but the power connections are pre-terminated so that’s even less work you have to do!

 Ultimately it’s up to you to decide how much money you’re willing to spend, but I strongly encourage you to be careful and pick up one of the kits I’ve listed above.
-They’re good, reputable kits and you won’t get scammed with buying something only to find out once your receive it – and when you’re ready to install your amp – that’s not what you expected and a huge let down.
+They’re good, reputable kits and you won’t get scammed with buying something only to get extremely disappointed once you get it home & check it out.

 I don’t want that to happen to you.